Im Buch

 Seite 192

-... attacks on segregation ( legislative or otherwise ) are scientifically sound and of high priority .
+... segregation ( legislative or otherwise ) are scientifically sound and of high priority .
 GORDON W. ALLPORT , The Nature of Prejudice CHAPTER SEVEN THE AMERICAN JEW AS CIVIL SERVANT by JACOB 192 JEWS IN THE MODERN WORLD.

-... attacks on segregation ( legislative or otherwise ) are scientifically sound and of high priority .
+... segregation ( legislative or otherwise ) are scientifically sound and of high priority .
 GORDON W. ALLPORT , The Nature of Prejudice CHAPTER SEVEN THE AMERICAN JEW AS CIVIL SERVANT by JACOB 192 JEWS IN THE MODERN WORLD.

 Seite 251